 CARE receives funds and is responsible for operating the stewardship program.
 Most of the funds will be used to support and encourage more recycling through an incentive program.
 The Plan explains how funds will be distributed and the incentives available to certified recycling processors.
 Visit CARE’s website for specific information on how to become a certified processor and how to apply for these funds.

 Compliance and Enforcement

 Maintaining a level playing field among manufacturers is addressed through a combination of civil penalties for noncompliance and transparency that allows all stakeholders and the public to evaluate progress.
-For manufacturers to be in compliance, they must have an approved plan and demonstrate achievement of continuous and meaningful improvement in the rates of recycling and other goals included in an organization's plan.
+For manufacturers to be in compliance, they must participate in an approved plan and demonstrate achievement of recycling rates and other goals included in an organization's plan.